 Both the buck and the mountain lion put up an incredible fight.
-It’s amazing that the mountain lion is un-phased by the trouncing from the buck’s hooves.
+It’s amazing that the mountain lion is unfazed by the trouncing from the buck’s hooves.

 Deer are the main item on the menu for mountain lions.
-On average, they kill one deer every 10 to 14 days.
-Mountain lions usually drag carcasses away from the kill site and cover it with foliage to hide it from other animals.
+On average, they kill one deer every 10-14 days.
+Mountain lions usually drag carcasses away from the kill site and cover them with foliage to hide them from other animals.
 Other wildlife cougars like to snack on include feral pigs, coyotes and raccoons.